sourcesnow/xpspl/docs/api/priority.rst

     Registers the given process to have the given priority.

+    This allows for controlling the order of processes rather than using FIFO.

+    Priority uses an ascending order where 0 > 1.

     Processes registered with a high priority will be executed before those with a low or default priority.

-    This allows for controlling the order of processes rather than using FIFO.

-    A high priority process is useful when multiple processes will execute and it must always be one of the very first to run.
+    Process priority is handy when multiple process will execute and their order is important.

     .. note::

        This is not an interruption.

-       Installed interruptions will still be executed before a high priority process.
+       Installed interruptions will still be executed before or after a prioritized process.

     :param integer $priority: Priority to assign
     :param callable|process $process: PHP Callable or \XPSPL\Process.